Overview of program:

 How to access the program:

 These services are for preschool children, children who do not attend school, and for the home needs of school-aged children.
+These services are for First Nations children.

 Referral for therapy services can be made by Jordan’s Principle staff, doctors, nurses, CFS, daycare staff, and families.